TonyN678/.dotfiles/README.md

 <div align="left">
 <h2>Introduction</h2>
-<p>I started my ricing journey during year 10, finally decided to learn more about the linux system, to explore awesome unix's rices on <a href="https://www.reddit.com/r/unixporn">r/unixporn</a> and also craft my own tasty rice. ( I use arch btw :> )</p>
+<p>I started my ricing journey in December, 2023; finally decided to learn more about the linux system, to explore awesome unix's rices on <a href="https://www.reddit.com/r/unixporn">r/unixporn</a> and also craft my own tasty rice. ( I use arch btw :> )</p>
 </div>

 <div align="left">